justdoit0823/notes/python/docs/what-is-the-difference-between-local-variable-cell-variable-and-free-variable.md

 Out[47]: 5
 ```

-There are five unique local variabels.
+There are five unique local variables.
 After analysis, the order of these variables is determined.
-When executing, the name is converted to local variable's order, we can verify this with the disassembled bytecode.
+When the function is executed, name is converted to local variable's order.
+We can verify this with disassembled bytecode.

 Cell variable
 -------------

->co_cellvars is a tuple containing the names of local variables that are referenced by nested functions;
+>co_cellvars is a tuple containing the names of local variables that are referenced by nested functions.

-From the python official document, we can know the cell variable is related to [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
+From python's official website, I know the cell variable is related to [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
-The following is a function with closure,
+And the following is an example about how closure works,

 ```
 In [48]: def foo_cell():